mrbalraj007/Learning_GitHub_Action/01.Github_Action_DevOps-Project/Terraform_Code_Infra_setup/AboutThis Project.md

 - Go to SonarQube EC2 and run the following command
 - Access SonarQube via ```http://<your-server-ip>:9000```.

-> 💡 **Note:** When you access the above URl then it will be promot for login.
+> 💡⚠️ **Important:**  When you access the above URl then it will be promot for login.
 Use the "admin/admin" for first time login and will prompt for change the password Once you change the password, make sure to create a strong and secure one that you can remember.
 Afterward, you will have full access to the system's features and settings.

 ####  <span style="color: cyan;"> Create a token in SonarQube
   - Administration>Security>Users>Create a new token